apify/act-crawl-url-list/README.md

     // Number of seconds to wait for the page to be loaded.
 By default 0.
     sleepSecs: Number,

-    // If true, the act does not start Chrome but uses simple HTTP request to
+    // If true, the actor does not start Chrome but uses simple HTTP request to
     // only get the initial HTML of the page.
 The HTML is stored
     rawHtmlOnly: Boolean,